blissfuljuan/it342-g01-mid2425/pateres-adrian-journal-activity/journal.md

-# Git Learning Journal

-## Entry 1 - [June 22, 2025]

 What I learned in Git:
-Today I learned how to initialize a Git repository using git init.
-I also practiced checking the status of files with git status and learned how to stage changes with git add.
+I learned about Git configuration and how to set up my identity using git config --global user.name and git config --global user.email.
+I also discovered that Git requires this setup before making any commits, and that the --global flag applies the configuration to all repositories on my computer.
+I understand now that every commit is associated with an author, which helps track who made what changes in collaborative projects.
 One question or confusion I still have:
-Why do I need to stage files before committing?
-Why not just commit directly?
+I'm still confused about the difference between local and remote repositories.
+I understand I'm working locally on my computer, but I'm not entirely clear on how the synchronization works between my local changes and what's stored on GitHub.
+When exactly do my changes appear on GitHub?